ADHD in Marriage with a Neurotypical Partner

-What happens when ADHD meets a neurotypical partner in a marriage?
-In this post, I share my perspective as a neurotypical partner married to someone with ADHD, centering his experience of our dynamic.
+In this post, I share my perspective on ADHD in marriage as a neurotypical partner married to someone with ADHD, centering his experience of our dynamic.
 If you’ve ever felt like you’re speaking different emotional languages, this one’s for you.

 This post is for, and a little bit about, my husband, who has ADHD.
 We were discussing an ADHD post when he asked me,